ovsilya/blu_baar_chatbot/README.md

   }
   ```

+Additional routes:
-Other routes include `/trigger-lead-form` for manually submitting lead form data and `/form-trigger-status` for checking the form trigger status.
+- `/trigger-lead-form` for submitting lead form data.
+- `/form-trigger-status` for checking form trigger status.

 ## Logging

-Chat interactions and history are logged in `chatbot_interactions.log`, with logs stored in a rotating format (5 backups, 5MB per file).
-Logs help with debugging and tracking chatbot interactions.
+Chat interactions are logged in `chatbot_interactions.log`, with a rotating log setup to save up to 5 backup files of 5MB each.
+These logs help with debugging and tracking user interactions.

-## Contributing

-Please feel free to open issues and submit pull requests to contribute to this project.

-## License

-This project is licensed under the MIT License.

----

-This README provides a comprehensive overview, from project setup to deployment instructions, making it easy for other developers to understand and use your chatbot project.
-Adjust details like repository links or Google Cloud project names as needed!